CRB CLINIC - DIGITAL DENTISTRY

 044 580 40 04

-Digital diagnostics for jaw pain
+Digital diagnostics for jaw crunching

 During the diagnostic, we assess the condition and function of the jaw joints, cervical vertebrae, musculoskeletal system, bite alignment, periodontal condition, and the condition of the joint's bony structures.